 What does the Colorado Avalanche logo represent?

-The Colorado Avalanche logo is an avalanche descending from an improvised mountain peak in the shape of the letter “A.” The natural phenomenon is allegorically depicted in the form of semi-circular blue and white lines.
-They wrap around the letter and end on a puck at the bottom.
+The Colorado Avalanche logo depicts an avalanche descending from an improvised mountain peak in the shape of the letter “A.” The natural phenomenon is allegorically depicted as semi-circular blue and white lines that wrap around the letter and end on a puck at the bottom.
 Thus, the designers combined the club’s name and its logo.

 Does “Colorado Avalanche” have a new logo?

-The “Colorado Avalanche” got a new emblem in 1995.
-It was radically changed: instead of the bright red igloo (Eskimo dwelling), a mountain peak in the shape of the letter “A” appeared.
+The “Colorado Avalanche” received a new emblem in 1995.
+It was radically changed: instead of the bright red igloo (an Eskimo dwelling), a mountain peak in the shape of the letter “A” appeared.
 The last changes in the emblem occurred in 1999.

 What colors does “Colorado Avalanche” have?

-The basic colors of the Colorado Avalanche hockey team are blue, silver (gray), black, burgundy, and white.
-They make up its official palette.
+The Colorado Avalanche hockey team’s official color scheme is blue, silver (gray), black, burgundy, and white.